 - Employees (other than casual employees) are entitled to public holidays (or days substituted for public holidays) without deduction of pay.
 If a public holiday (except Easter Sunday) falls on a Saturday or Sunday, the following Monday will be considered to be the public holiday.
-If Boxing Day falls on a Sunday or Monday, the following Tuesday will be considered to be the public holiday. - When a public holiday is substituted with another day, the public holiday itself is no longer considered a public holiday for the purposes of the WA award. - From 2022, Easter Sunday is a public holiday in Western Australia.
-The Easter Sunday public holiday is observed on the actual day, and it is not substituted to another day solely because it falls on a weekend.
+If Boxing Day falls on a Sunday or Monday, the following Tuesday will be considered to be the public holiday. - When a public holiday is substituted with another day, the public holiday itself is no longer considered a public holiday for the purposes of the WA award. - The Easter Sunday public holiday is observed on the actual day, and it is not substituted to another day solely because it falls on a weekend.
 Employees required to work on Easter Sunday must be paid at public holiday penalty rates.
 Visit the Easter Sunday public holiday page for more information.